Kapernikov/skaffold-helm-tutorial/chapters/03-install-k3s.md

 We will give a quick tour of k9s, but help yourself already and look here https://k9scli.io/topics/commands/ (look at the key bindings).
 Try to do the same exercises, but now using k9s.

+## To go further

+This chapter cover a basic setup for the utilities we will need during this workshop.
+For a production ready environment, you will need more than this.
+[Extra chapter 12](chapters/12-extra-install.md) covers other tools that can come handy when setting up your environment:

+* a **storage backend** that supports shared volumes.
+By default k3s already installs a storage backend that just exposes some folder from the host machine.
+But sometimes that doesn't cut it: we could need storage volumes that can be shared by multiple pods (kind of "shared drives").
+We will install the most simple option for this.